 University Laboratory School (ULS) is a unique and special organization.

 Our charter school serves two interlocking missions: to design and deliver the best possible education to our own students, and to serve the educational research and development community as a seedbed for curriculum research and development.
-We are the only school in Hawai‘i focused in part on supporting educational research and development, and disseminating educational materials and improvement strategies.
-With our purposive enrollment, heterogeneous classes, emphasis on innovation and research, and provision of ongoing professional development for in-service and pre-service educators, our school serves as an experimental site for teaching, learning, and assessment in grades K–12.
+ULS is focused in part on supporting educational research and development, and disseminating educational materials and improvement strategies.
+With our heterogeneous classes, emphasis on innovation and research, and provision of ongoing professional development for in-service and pre-service educators, our school serves as an experimental site for teaching, learning, and assessment in grades K–12.

 ULS rates high among the state’s schools in academic achievement and participation in extracurricular activities.
 Our students consistently earn awards in competitions in the arts, music, writing, and speech, and also earn consistently high scores on standardized and other tests.
 Almost all of our graduates go on to post-secondary education.